Consolidated Financial Statements

 • Retained Earnings

-• Net Income of each month is calculation using the Monthly Average FX Rate
+• Net income of each month is calculated using the Monthly Average FX Rate.

-• Manual Adjustments to retained earnings will use the Historical FX rate.
+• Manual adjustments to retained earnings use the Historical FX Rate.

-Finally, the using these varied rates during the transactions process will result in the Cumulative Translation Adjustment in the Equity section of the balance sheet.
+Using these varied rates during transaction processing results in a Cumulative Translation Adjustment in the Equity section of the balance sheet.

 1. Go to Reporting from the main menu.